How Much Protein Do Young Athletes Need? Evidence-Based Guidelines by Age & Sport

 Higher Protein Needs (0.9-1.0g per pound)

-• Reality check: Weight-class sports create unique challenges (see a sports dietitian)
+- Reality check: weight-class sports create unique challenges (see a sports RD).

-• Why: Volume compounds.
-Two sessions = double the recovery demand.
+- Why: volume compounds.
+Two sessions equals double the recovery demand.

 Moderate Protein Needs (0.7-0.85g per pound)